splunk/security_content/docs/_posts/2017-09-12-detect_new_login_attempts_to_routers.md

 #### How To Implement
-To successfully implement this search, you must ensure the network router devices are categorized as &#34;router&#34; in the Assets and identity table.
+To successfully implement this search, you must ensure the network router devices are categorized as "router" in the Assets and identity table.
 You must also populate the Authentication data model with logs related to users authenticating to routing infrastructure.

 #### Known False Positives
 Legitimate router connections may appear as new connections